hyperledger/identus-mediator/README.md

 #### mediator-storage
 To set up the mediator storage (MongoDB):
-- `MONGODB_PROTOCOL` - is the protocol type used by mongo.
+- `MONGODB_PROTOCOL` - is the protocol type used by Mongo.
 - `MONGODB_HOST` - is the endpoint where the MongoDB will be listening.
 - `MONGODB_PORT` - is the endpoint's port where the MongoDB will be listening.
 - `MONGODB_USER` - is the username used by the Mediator service to connect to the database.